About Us

 In 1995, Fran Boyd became executive director after her husband, Bill Boyd, passed away.
 After 34 years of service, Fran retired and the position went to concert promoter and longtime ACM Board member Bob Romeo, who served in the post for 12 years.
 Former Grand Ole Opry General Manager Pete Fisher served as CEO from 2016-2018.
 In January 2020, renowned marketing executive Damon Whiteside became the new CEO of the Academy.
 A Southern California native, Whiteside’s goals for the ACM encompass five key areas of focus: television, digital, board of directors’ involvement, growth of staff and serving the industry.

-While the Academy strives to produce high-quality entertainment through the annual awards show, ACM Honors™ in Nashville, and other network specials, many events such as the annual ACM Party for a Cause® serve a dual purpose as fundraisers for the Academy’s charitable arm.
-ACM Lifting Lives improves lives through the power of music by supporting deserving charities through its annual grant cycle, as well as supporting those in the music industry hit with unexpected and catastrophic expenses through the Diane Holcomb Emergency Relief Fund.
-To date, Lifting Lives has given more than $7 million to over 150 worthy causes, often to fund music therapy programs around the country.
+While the Academy strives to produce high-quality entertainment through the annual awards show, ACM Honors in Nashville, and other specials, many events such as the annual ACM Party for a Cause serve a dual purpose as fundraisers for the Academy’s philanthropic partner.
+ACM Lifting Lives is dedicated to improving lives through the power of music, harnessing the strength of the Country Music community to provide aid in times of need, with a focus on health-related initiatives.
+To date, the organization has given more than $10 million to worthy causes, often to fund music therapy programs around the country.

 History of the ACM Awards